micro-os-plus/web-jekyll/README.md

 ## Timezone

 As per `_config.yml`, the default timezone is UTC.
 For other timezones, set it explicitly as offset (for example +0300)

+## Images

+The embedded images are located in the `/assets/images` folder.

+The preferred format is PNG, and the native width must be lower than 700 px.

+For a certain degree of portability, the recommended editable format is PPTX.